berseKIEL/berseKIEL/README.md

 <h3 align=center>A Full-stack Developer</h3>

-- 🔭 I'm currently working as a Full-stack Developer with React, ExpressJS, Sequelize and Bootstrap, and with Django.
+- 🔭 I'm currently working as a Full-stack Developer.
 - 💬 I'm looking opportunities to grow in the IT community constantly searching and doing challenges and courses.
 - 🌱 I'm learning new technologies and languages every day
 - ⚡ And looking for a better job offering what I have and I can do.